Mercadocar/McarTips/Nuget-Feed-Azure/Readme.txt

 Criar Token "AzurePrivateFeedCredential", e obter uma chave (a atual é "gh54ka6r4huygggkmd3xhumeiqaztqd4urwrv3cmvox7uny4jfsa")

 Criar um novo Feed com as opções default (exceto a de permissão, que deve ser marcada a para utilizar os membros de sua organização), depois clicar no Feed > Connect to feed, e obter o valor da "Package source URL".

+> How to solve artifact push errors:
+  When error is like: "Unable to load the service index for source https://pkgs.dev.azure..." and "InvalidKey"
+    Reason: You are using the old account (arquitetura@...) token key.
+    Solution:
+      1. Go to Devops, click upper-right "User Settings" then "Personal Access Tokens".
+      2. Create your key and store it.
+      3. Now you need to remove your local artifacts source that is using the old token:
+        - nuget sources Remove -Name "AzureMcarPrivateFeed"
+      4. Now create the token again:"
+        - nuget.exe sources Add -Name "AzureMcarPrivateFeed" -Source "https://pkgs.dev.azure.com/arquitetura0301/CICDProject/_packaging/AzureMcarPrivateFeed/nuget/v3/index.json" -username unused -password "YOUR_KEY_HERE"
+      5. Now you are authorized and can push your packages.

 > Links de Referência